MRaySutt/SuttonEntropyAnalysisTool/README.md

 ### 2. Set up your processed data folder

-Throughout the software, I refer to my designated file path that was set in the fetching_mechanism.py.
-I titled this the processed folder and stored it in my user account.
-I’d recommend following a similar process.
-Make sure in all modules to watch where data is saved and loaded to.
-I have used "processed_folder = r"C:\Users\matts\processed" all throughout the software to ensure everything goes where it needs to be.
+Throughout the software, a base path is used for saving and loading data.
+This is defined in fetching_mechanism.py as processed_folder.
+I set this to a folder in my user directory, like: processed_folder = r"C:\Users\matts\processed"

+You should choose a similar set up and make sure to consistently use this folder across all modules.
+Every script references this path, so keeping it organized ensures SEAT runs smoothly without broken file references.

 ### 3. Install dependencies